RikkuX491/phase-1-javascript-fundamentals-bonus-lab/README.md

 - Practice using the `&&` operator
 - Concatenate strings with the `+` operator
 - Interpolate variables and other JavaScript expressions inside template literals
-- Use the built-in `Math` object to accomplish complex tasks
+- Use built-in objects like `Math` and `Number` to accomplish complex tasks
 - Employ operators to perform arithmetic and assign values to variables

 ## Introduction